doronkon/Catflix/README.md

    ```
 ![*Get categories* - Getting all categories](./photos/get-category.png)

-4. *Delete category* - Delete a category
+4. *Delete category* - Delete a category **deleteing a category deletes every movie in it - which is deleted form every user who watched it and from the cpp recommendation system**
    ```
    curl -i -X DELETE http://localhost:12345/api/categories/<Mongo_ID_of_the_category_to_delete> \
     -H "user: <Mongo_ID_of_the_user>" \